Rainbow (Ayumi Hamasaki album): Background and development

-“And, you know, nobody gets sad when they see a rainbow.
-“Oh, it's a rainbow!”
-It makes them feel happy.
-I want to be like that, or rather, I want to be that kind of person.
-I can't be right next to you, but I hope that when people see me, they feel the same way they do when they see a rainbow.
-That's how I came up with the title Rainbow.”
+“And you know, nobody feels sad when they see a rainbow, right?
+It’s always like, 'Oh, a rainbow!'—and it makes you feel happy somehow.
+I want to be like that, or rather, I want to be that kind of presence.
+Even if I can’t always be right next to everyone, I hope that when people see me, they feel the same way they do when they see a rainbow.
+That’s why I decided to call it Rainbow.”

 — —Hamasaki explaining why she named the album Rainbow.

 On January 1, 2002, Hamasaki released her fourth studio album I Am... on Avex Trax.
 The album saw a new direction for Hamasaki, whose first three studio albums were dominated by a pop rock sounds, with lyrics based on loneliness, confusion, sadness, relationships and individualism.
 After being affected emotionally by the September 11 attacks, Hamasaki changed the planned music direction for I Am..., and updated the album cover to support world peace.
 The album was Hamasaki's first to focus on lighter themes, such as faith, humanity, and serenity.
 I Am... was a commercial success, topping the charts, selling around 2.3 million copies in Japan, and eventually certified triple million by the RIAJ.

 While promoting I Am..., Hamasaki performed for the first time outside Japan at the MTV Asia Awards 2002 in Singapore.
 The performance was broadcast to 130 million homes across Asia, and it has been seen as an influencing factor for Japanese musical acts to perform more overseas.
 After this experience, Hamasaki felt that writing lyrics in Japanese alone was no longer enough to convey her message to the scale of her audience.

 When asked about Rainbow's overall concept, the artist stated: "Everyone has seen a rainbow, but nobody has been able to reach one.
 I wanted to create a box of dreams...
 Something that will never fade, no matter how close you get.
 I hope that those who listen to it will be happy."